Mikhail Dyakonov: Awards

-Critique of quantum computers
+Critique of quantum computing

 Dyakonov is also well known for his critique of implementations of quantum computers.
 He argues that practical quantum computers are not likely to be implemented.
 He says: "There is a tremendous gap between the rudimentary but very hard experiments that have been carried out with a few qubits and the extremely developed quantum-computing theory, which relies on manipulating thousands to millions of qubits to calculate anything useful.
 That gap is not likely to be closed anytime soon."